Understanding Large Language Models in Your Pockets: Performance Study on COTS Mobile Devices: Performance: Developers' Perspectives

 \subsection{GPU Utilization for LLM inference}

 We note an intriguing exception regarding performance on Mali GPUs.
-The Mali-G$720$ \delete{Immortalis MP12, found in the Dimensity 9300 (Vivo Pad3 Pro)}, has better hardware parameters but has poorer performance than Adreno $750$ \delete{in Snapdragon SoC (Xiaomi14 Pro)}.
+The Mali-G$720$ \delete{in the Dimensity 9300 (Vivo Pad3 Pro)}, has better hardware specifications but poorer inference performance than Adreno $750$ (Xiaomi14 Pro) \delete{in Snapdragon SoC}.
 We measure the maximum throughput for FP16 operations on devices using clpeak\cite{clpeak}, \revision{which is a benchmarking tool intended for calculating GPU performance by executing different OpenCL kernels.
 The actual maximum memory bandwidth is also obtained using clpeak and presented with the theoretical maximum bandwidth in Table~\ref{tlb:gpu_specifications}. } From Table~\ref{tlb:gpu_specifications}, we can see that the Mali-G720 MP12 exhibits $1.5$ times the throughput of the Adreno $750$ in float16 operations.
-However, Figure~\ref{fig:gpu_throughput} shows that its prefill speed is \revision{ $4.6$} times slower.
+However, the results in Figure~\ref{fig:gpu_throughput} reveals a stark contradiction, as the prefill speeds of the four tested models are approximately $10$ times slower on the Mali GPU than on the Adreno $750$.

+Using Llama2-7B as a representative case, we further analyzed a set of GPU performance metrics during inference to identify the root causes of this performance gap.
+Figure \ref{fig_E2} presents the average utilization and memory bandwidth during inference on Mali-G$720$, Adreno $750$, and Apple M$1$. \revision{It should be clarified that, on Apple devices, Load-Store utilization is reported separately as buffer reads and buffer writes, whereas on non-Apple devices we refer to the aggregate Load-Store utilization. }

 The possible reason for this discrepancy comes from the GPU utilization.
-Figure \ref{fig_E2} presents the average utilization and memory bandwidth during inference on Mali-G$720$, Adreno $750$, and \revision{iPad Pro}. \revision{It should be clarified that, on Apple devices, Load-Store utilization is reported separately as buffer reads and buffer writes, whereas on non-Apple devices we refer to the aggregate Load-Store utilization.} \revision{The results reveal that MLC LLM fails to effectively utilize ALU units on both Mali and Adreno GPUs, with inefficiency being particularly severe on Mali.}

-\revision{During the compute-bound prefill stage, the Mali-G720’s arithmetic unit utilization averages less than $3\%$.
-The Adreno 750 performs better, but only reaches around $20\%$.
-By contrast, the Apple M1 achieves up to $92\%$.
+Referring to Figure~\ref{fig:gpu_throughput} and Figure~\ref{fig_E2}, the ALU utilization during the compute-bound prefill stage demonstrates a strong positive correlation with throughput.
+The Mali-G$720$’s arithmetic unit utilization averages less than $3$\%, implying that the matrix multiplication operators are almost not parallelized.
+The Adreno $750$ performs better, but only reaches around $20\%$.
+In contrast, the Apple M$1$ achieves up to $92$\%, providing approximately an $8\times$ speedup over the Adreno $750$.
 In the memory-bound decoding stage, the Mali-G$720$ shows a severe memory bottleneck for the nearly saturated Load-Store units utilization.
-Taken together, these findings highlight that generic operator implementations are mismatched with the Mali GPU, leaving compute resources underused in the prefill stage and memory resources overwhelmed in the decode stage.}
+Taken together, these findings highlight that generic operator implementations are mismatched with the Mali GPU, leaving compute resources underused in the prefill stage and memory resources overwhelmed in the decode stage.